 Denote the following:

 Empirically the wealth distribution follows exponential distribution.
-Because the average BTC balance must be 21000000/A, f is of exponential distribution with average mean 21000000q/A/n; note that different wealth distribution assumption is the same reasoning logic with a different multiple factor to the average fee.
+Because the average BTC balance must be 21000000/A, f is of exponential distribution with average mean 21000000q/A/n.

 While nAT transactions compete for the block space who has the capacity of NT transactions, F is contributed by the higher-fee NT transactions among the nAT transactions.
 In other words,